 Some sex crime defendants also are arrested after illegal “entrapment” by law officers posing as minors online.
 Again, Neal Davis knows how to argue such cases to protect defendants’ legal rights.

-If you have been charged with sexting with a minor, online solicitation of a minor or another sex crime, contact the Neal Davis Law Firm today for a free, confidential and no-obligation legal review of your case.
+If you have been charged with sexting with a minor, online solicitation of a minor or another sex crime, contact the Neal Davis Law Firm today for a confidential and no-obligation legal review of your case.

 Do you need an experienced, knowledgeable and skilled sex crime defense lawyer for a case in Harris County, Fort Bend County or Montgomery County?
 If so, consider contacting Neal Davis.
 He’s here to help.